 Stash is an American financial technology company founded by Brandon Krieg, David Ronick, and Ed Robinson in 2015.

-The platform offers a suite of financial tools aimed squarely at young investors to encourage them to spend, save, and invest wisely.
 To that end, Stash offers personalized investment advice and a life insurance option.
 For those with children, there is also the capacity to set up a custodial account.

 Stash is an integrated product.
 When a consumer purchases with a Stash debit card, they receive Stock-Back® rewards in return.
 This allows them to invest in fractional shares or exchange-traded funds (ETFs).